Best Man Speech Template

-Talk over laughter – You’ve worked hard for those laughs – don’t rush them.
-Always wait until the guests have settled down before continuing with your speech
+Don’t talk over laughter – You’ve worked hard for those laughs – don’t rush them.
+Always wait until the guests have settled down before continuing with your speech.

-Resort to ‘in-jokes’- Remember there are grannies out there.
+Don’t resort to ‘in-jokes’ – Remember there are grannies out there.
 And a lot of people who weren’t on the Stag Do and won’t find the story about Tika the waitress and her hairy chicken quite so funny.

-Be afraid to use cue cards – Try to memorise the speech but don’t be scared to use notes on the day (your brain will be scrambled).
+Don’t be afraid to use cue cards – Try to memorise the speech but don’t be scared to use notes on the day (your brain will be scrambled)